eusoubrasileiro/stocks/Progress.md

 - [ ] Sensibility Analyses.
 What direction take based on moving average trend.
 What performs best?
 Prototype:  `What direction - Ema trend up-down.ipynb`.
   - [x] Ported backtestEngine to numba.
   - [x] Created EstrategyTester class.
-  - [x] Random Grid Search with parameters  `lag time`, `clip percentage (decision)` , `min. profit` , `expected. variation`.
+  - [x] Random Grid Search with parameters  `lag time`, `clip percentage (decision)` , `min. profit` , `expected. variation`.   - [x] Uniform distributions for variables: lag=[60, 180], clip=[0.66, 0.96], var=[0.005, 0.025], minprofit=[70, 600]
+  - [x] Run ~2000 realizations with scenarios of 1 month, capital of 50k, 10 orders per day max., 2 orders per hours max.
+  - [x] First evaluation variable to sort results : `eval=3*acc+2*p0+p10+p50+(1.-minprofit/max(minprofit))`
-  - [ ] Mix random noise with correct moving average trend direction to analyze what's the needed accuracy of the NN Model.
+  - [x] Mix random noise with correct moving average trend direction to analyze what's the needed accuracy for a NN Model.
+Assuming adding 30% random directions, for example, corresponds to a model with a p50 of 70% of accuracy.
+Don't know how to approach it better.
+  - [x] Had results for parameters but missed to save profit and average number of orders per day.
+Final parameters were producing too few predictions?
+  - [ ] Save variables: money[p0, p1, p50], accuracy, average orders per day, final profit, sortino?, sharp?

 1. Pytorch NN Local Models Assuming P50 56% validation accuracy isn't enough for proffiting.
 Did some tests moving from Global to Local models.
 Using a week to predict 90 minutes.
 Made some cross-validations using the draft code above, but added additional samples with size of prediction vector (90 minutes) to check accuracy of model just after the validation-set, simulating "future" data when on real-world use.
 Models were trainned, and a fine-tune on the model was done.
 Models were trained using all the samples available without a validation-set to supervise but for very few epochs.
 Idea is to displace the weights just a little bit using the most recent data available.
 Preliminar results suggests that's a promising methodology.
 To divide good from bad models (entry points) the best result found was using an 'average' of trainging and validation accuracies avg = np.sqrt(score0*score1) Parameters : [ntrain= 4 60 5 week, ntest = 90 1 30 hours, nacc = 90 1 30 hours, finetunning 3 epochs].
 Final results were ~ : p0 0.70 p1 0.70 p10 0.76 p50 0.90 p90 0.95. for avg > 0.93/94 with 1.5% showing frequency on ~1600 simulations ~3.5 per day.

 ### More Thoughts